Skip to Content

 Gapping Snow Blower Spark Plug

 Gapping the plug is, as its name suggests, checking the gap in the electrode.
-The wider the gap, the stronger the spark and the harder the armature has to work to jump the gap.
+The wider the gap, the stronger the spark and the harder the coil has to work to jump the gap.
 As we said earlier, each plug type has a particular gap size.
 It is important as it is paired with the engine’s electrical system.

-A gap that’s too big may cause misfiring and premature armature failure.
+A gap that’s too big may cause misfiring and premature coil failure.
 A gap that’s too small, on the other hand, could cause a weak or no spark, constant plug fouling, no starts, temperamental starting, flooding, and the list goes on.

 A spark plug gapping tool is an inexpensive measuring (inches and mm) tool worth having in the toolbox.